-Monocytes from the asymptomatic carrier also formed higher numbers of bigger osteoclasts which were similar to the osteoclasts formed by the symptomatic carriers.
-These data suggest that in humans the cherubism mutations in SH3BP2 increase the differentiation potential of osteoclast precursors but this differentiation potential is not in correlation with genetic penetrance in cherubism patients.
+Monocytes from the asymptomatic carrier also formed higher numbers of larger OCs, which were similar to the osteoclasts formed by the symptomatic carriers.
+These data suggest that in humans the cherubism mutations in SH3BP2 increase the differentiation potential of osteoclast precursors, but this differentiation potential does not correlate with genetic penetrance in cherubism patients.

-In Cherubism KI mice TNFα plays a pivotal role in driving systemic inflammation ((Ueki et al., 2007).
-It was shown that monocyte derived from the bone marrow of the KI mice can differentiate and resorb bone in vitro when cultured with TNFα in a RANKL independent manner (Mukai et al., 2014).
-It was also shown that bone resorbing osteoclasts are formed independently of RANKL in vivo when Cherubism KI mice are crossed with RANKL deficient mice (Kittaka et al., 2020).
-In humans high TNFα expression were reported in some studies while another study did not show increased TNFα expression (Hero et al., 2013; Mukai et al., 2014; Kadlub et al., 2018).
-Our data show that as opposed to monocytes from healthy donors, monocytes from carriers of the SH3BP2 P418R mutation form high amount of TRAP positive multinucleated cells when RANKL is substituted by TNFα.
-The numbers, multinucleation and size of these cells is similar to the cells formed when these monocytes are cultured with RANKL.
-However, monocytes from carriers of the SH3BP2 P418R mutation did not resorb more bone than the healthy donor when cultured with TNFα as like they did when in the presence of RANKL.
-Our data show that as in mice TNFα can potentiate monocyte precursors and drive differentiation of osteoclasts independent of RANKL but opposed to mice, TNFα is not sufficient to induce aggressive resorption.
-Treatment of patients with anti TNFα drugs decreased its expression in cherubism bone lesions without any apparent clinical improvement (Hero et al., 2013).
-On the other hand treatment of cherubism patients with the anti RANKL antibody induced regression of bone lesions and improved the clinical outcome (Bar Droma et al., 2020).
-Thus, these studies and our observation underline the differences between mouse and human in regard to the role of TNFα in the etiology of cherubism and suggest that while TNFα can induce osteoclast differentiation, formation and progression of bone lesions in cherubism is TNFα independent and RANKL dependent.
+TNFα plays a pivotal role in driving systemic inflammation in cherubism KI mice (Ueki et al., 2007).
+It was shown that monocytes derived from the bone marrow of the KI mice can differentiate and resorb bone in vitro when cultured with TNFα in a RANKL-independent manner (Mukai et al., 2014).
+It was also found that bone resorbing osteoclasts are formed independently of RANKL in vivo when cherubism KI mice are crossed with RANKL-deficient mice (Kittaka et al., 2020).
+In humans high TNFα expression has been reported in some studies while another study did not show increased TNFα expression (Hero et al., 2013; Mukai et al., 2014; Kadlub et al., 2018).
+Our data show in contrast to monocytes from healthy donors, monocytes from carriers of the SH3BP2 P418R mutation form high amounts of TRAP-positive multinucleated cells when RANKL is substituted with TNFα.
+The amount, multinucleation and size of these cells is similar to those of the cells formed when these monocytes are cultured with RANKL.
+However, monocytes from carriers of the SH3BP2 P418R mutation did not resorb more bone than those from the healthy donors when cultured with TNFα as they did in the presence of RANKL.
+Our findings indicate that as seen in mice, TNFα can potentiate monocyte precursors and drive differentiation of OCs independent of RANKL, but in contrast to mice, TNFα is not sufficient to induce aggressive resorption.
+Treatment of patients with anti-TNFα drugs decreased its expression in cherubism bone lesions without any apparent clinical improvement (Hero et al., 2013).
+On the other hand, treatment of cherubism patients with anti-RANKL antibody induced regression of bone lesions and improved the clinical outcome (Bar Droma et al., 2020).
+Thus, these studies and our observation underline the differences between mouse and humans in regard to the role of TNFα in the etiology of cherubism and suggest that while TNFα can induce OC differentiation, formation and progression of bone lesions, in cherubism these processes are TNFα-independent but RANKL-dependent.

 Study limitations

-Cherubism is a very rare disease with only a few hundreds of cases reported worldwide.
-Therefore, the sample size reported in this study and other cherubism studies is low.
-The asymptomatic carrier in the study was a male in his fiftieths? while the symptomatic carriers were younger females.
-It has been reported that aging is associated with higher aggressiveness of osteoclast and therefore the high aggressiveness of the males could be affected by his older age.
-Nevertheless, the nuclei number and size of osteoclasts in both the symptomatic and the asymptomatic carriers was in an order of magnitude higher than what has been reported for osteoclasts from human donors at the age of the asymptomatic and older.
+Cherubism is a very rare disease with only a few hundred cases reported worldwide.
+Therefore, the sample size in this study and in other cherubism studies is low.
+The asymptomatic carrier in the study was a male in his fifties?, while the symptomatic carriers were younger females.
+It has been reported that aging is associated with higher aggressiveness of OCs and therefore the high aggressiveness seen in the OCs from the asymptomatic carrier could be due to his age.
+Nevertheless, the amount of nuclei and the size of OCs in both the symptomatic patients and the asymptomatic carrier was an order of magnitude higher than that previously reported for OCs from human donors of the age of the asymptomatic carrier and older.
 Thus, the close similarity between symptomatic and asymptomatic carrier.